apache/libcloud/README.rst

 cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API.

-Resource you can manage with Libcloud are divided in the following categories:
+Resources you can manage with Libcloud are divided into the following categories:

 * **Compute** - Cloud Servers and Block Storage - services such as Amazon EC2 and Rackspace Cloud Servers (``libcloud.compute.*``)